Your Voice Matters!

 Associate Community Members:

-volunteer with the FLA OHT on an as-need basis for engagement, sharing their lived experience, interests, skills and abilities.
-These members:
+- Volunteer on an as-needed basis for engagement, sharing their lived experience, interests, skills and abilities.

 - Have no commitment to attend monthly meetings.